Home / Reviews / Kraken Review / Kraken vs. Kraken Pro

 Supported Cryptocurrencies

-Kraken supports over 240 cryptocurrencies, giving users access to both major coins and smaller, emerging projects.
-Popular cryptocurrencies such as Bitcoin (BTC), Ethereum (ETH), and Litecoin (LTC) are all available, alongside stablecoins like USDT.
+Kraken supports over 200 cryptocurrencies, giving users access to both major coins and smaller, emerging projects.
+Popular cryptocurrencies such as Bitcoin (BTC), Ethereum (ETH), and Litecoin (LTC) are all available.
 Whether you’re looking to trade the market leaders or diversify into altcoins, Kraken has you covered.
 This wide variety ensures there’s something for every type of trader.

 Kraken Security Features

 Kraken places a strong emphasis on security, offering features such as two-factor authentication (2FA) and encryption to protect user accounts.
-With a reputation for being one of the most secure exchanges in the world, Kraken also uses cold storage for the majority of its digital assets, keeping them out of reach of hackers.
+Kraken also uses cold storage for the majority of its digital assets.
 For users concerned about safeguarding their investments, Kraken’s security features provide peace of mind.

 Key Features of Kraken Pro